Vishwa Yoga Journey

 You actually Need to read it so you do not get yourself into something for which you are not ready.

-For Those Participating In the Vishwa Yoga Journey / Training that is held abroad (usually in India and/or Bali, Indonesia), in addition to The Application / Waiver we also need you to read, thoughtfully acknowledge, and agree (sign) to the following:
+For Those Participating In the Vishwa Yoga Journey / Yoga Teacher Training that is held abroad (usually in India and/or Bali), we also require you - in addition to The Application / Waiver - to carefully read, thoughtfully acknowledge, and fully agree to the following: (which will be confirmed by your signature at the bottom of this document).

 Yogic Lifestyle

-It is important that you understand that whether you are participating in this journey as one who is enrolled in the yoga teacher training or simply as a tourist or spouse coming along for the ride, that everyone involved -whether in the yoga teacher training or not - is expected to respect all aspects of this yogic journey; even outside of the yoga classroom.
-Therefore, whether as a yoga trainee, spouse or tourist, you agree to attend the classes and abide by a yogic lifestyle to the best of your ability.
-This will include abstinence from alcohol, tobacco and other drug-like substances.
+It is important that everyone involved -whether in our yoga teacher training or as a helper along our journey - is expected to respect all aspects of this yogic journey; even outside of the yoga classroom.
+Furthermore, you agree to attend the classes and abide by a yogic lifestyle to the best of your ability.
+This will include abstinence from *alcohol, tobacco and other drug-like substances.

-On the other hand, if you are sincerely wanting to quit smoking we encourage you to come anyway; but if you ever feel decidedly compelled to act upon your addiction then it should not be done as a social thing.
-Rather, it is to be done away from the group (especially considering that someone else may be trying to quit as well).
-However, in terms of alcohol, there is no exception.
-In other words, if you feel great apprehension at the thought of going without alcohol for just this 1 month then we do not recommend that you attend; and we highly encourage you to seek further help!
+But, again, in terms of alcohol, there is no exception.
+In other words, if you feel great apprehension at the thought of going without alcohol for just these 3 to 4 weeks of training, then we do not recommend that you attend; AND we highly encourage you to seek further help!
 On the other hand, if you think it may be a bit of a battle but one that you can win, then we encourage you to still come; and thus have the powerful support of our yogic schedule, our yoga group and our yoga group's endeavor to support one another in a yogic lifestyle.
 (However, no one needs to know of your challenge with alcohol or any other substance.)

 Furthermore, this training encourages a vegetarian lifestyle.
-Therefore, whether or not you are enrolled as a yoga trainee, you are expected to adhere to a vegetarian diet.
+Therefore, whether or not you are enrolled as a yoga trainee, you are expected to do your best to adhere to a vegetarian diet.
 (Veganism is not required).
-Though there is no requirement or expectation that yoga trainees will continue to refrain from meat or alcohol (etc.) after the journey, we do feel that an aspiring yogi should be able to do this for at least this 1 month of their life.
+Although there is no requirement or expectation that yoga trainees will continue to refrain from meat or alcohol (etc.) after the journey, we do feel that an aspiring yogi should be able to do this for at least this 1 month of their life.

 Relationships: